 Now, let's take a look at some of the challenges and solutions regarding solar panels.

-federal tax credits, state incentives, and solar financing plans.
+The initial cost of solar installation can seem daunting.
+However, this challenge is mitigated by financial assistance options like federal tax credits, state incentives, and solar financing plans.
 These can significantly lower the initial outlay, making solar panels a viable option for a wider range of budgets.

 Some homeowners worry their roofs might not be suitable for solar panels.
 There are a number of reasons, but often it's due to the following: